State Armed Police Forces: Rajasthan Armed Constabulary

-The RAC continued as a temporary force until 1958, there after it was made permanent.
-In 1962, two companies were drawn from each unit and the 6th Battalion was formed.
-From that year up to the late 1970s more battalions of RAC were raised as demanded by the situation.
+The RAC continued as a temporary force until 1958, thereafter it was made permanent.
+In 1962, two companies were drawn from each unit, and the 6th Battalion was formed.
+From that year up to the late 1970s, more battalions of RAC were raised as demanded by the situation.
 India saw two wars with Pakistan and one with China and there was unrest in Jammu and Kashmir, NEFA, as well as Mizoram.
 RAC battalions were dispatched to these sensitive areas and earned accolades for their courage and efficiency.
 Later, seven of these RAC battalions were merged into the Indian Border Security Force and two into the Central Reserve Police Force.

 The RAC has formed various specialist units along with its regular battalions.

 In 1998, a Special Task Force, along the lines of the Rapid Action Force of C.R.P.F., was formed to maintain peace in the sensitive districts of Rajasthan.
 These companies are trained and fully equipped to handle mass riots.

 The training imparted to the select RAC companies is decided as per requirements.
 There are 3 companies of RAC, which have drawn expert swimmers from various R.A.C. battalions and are being trained for flood relief work.

 There are currently fifteen battalions of RAC including one special battalion formed of only female Constables called the Hadi Rani Mahila Battalion and one further battalion of MBC held as the States para-military force.
 Out of the 14 regular battalions of RAC, 11 battalions are deployed in Rajasthan while 3 are deployed to Delhi.